brandon-fryslie/rad-shell/README.md

 `ENABLE_NODE_PROMPT=true`
 - show nodejs and npm versions in your prompt
 - this will load NVM right away, adding significant time to your shell's startup time

+#### other themes

+You can use other themes that are compatible with oh-my-zsh.
+Here are some: https://github.com/ohmyzsh/ohmyzsh/wiki/Themes

+To use one of those, add it to your ~/.rad-plugins file the same as any other plugin.

+Most oh-my-zsh themes work correctly, but not all of them do for whatever reason.
+This is a bug (or bugs) and might get fixed some day.
+We most likely just need to include more `libs` from the `oh-my-zsh` repo.

 ### Zgen